amagne/my-repository/flask-01-02-hello-world-app-Jinja-Template/README.md

 - use git repo to manage the application versioning.

-- run the web application on AWS EC2 instance using the GitHub repo as codebase (will be shown by instructor).
+- run the web application on AWS EC2 instance using the GitHub repo as codebase.

 ## Outline

-- Part 1 - Getting to know the Python Flask framework
+- Part 1 - The Python Flask framework

 - Part 2 - Write a Simple Hello World Web Application on GitHub Repo